bokal2/Intelligent-chatbot/README.md

 # Intelligent-chatbot
-An intelligent chatbot - Users can ask questions about their favourite movies and get answers or suggestions
+An intelligent chatbot for answering questions about common healthy eating habits and also providing suggestions to the users

 # Technology stack used: